 Like much about China in the past 10 years, the story of IP

 protection is marked by a stunning breadth and speed of change.
-As

-ever have expected."
+anyone could ever have expected."
 With full accession to the

 WTO and a complete revision of the relevant laws and

 with the TRIPs Agreement.
 Problems remain for sure, but China

 has come a long way.

 The early days

 Prior to the opening of the economy in the early 1980s,

 China did not pose much of a problem as a production centre for

 counterfeit and pirated products.
-Most factories were controlled by
+Most factories were

-This article is available to subscribers.
-Please click subscribe to read the rest of the article.
+Please make sure you log in to read the rest of the article.